Q. Is CM/ECF filing mandatory for counsel in the Fourth Circuit?

 Q. Do pro se litigants file electronically?

-To qualify as a pro se ECF filer, a pro se litigant must successfully complete the Fourth Circuit Electronic Case Filing Application, file a motion for leave to file documents electronically in a case pending in the Fourth Circuit, and be granted leave to proceed as an ECF Filer for the purpose of that case only.
+To qualify as a pro se ECF filer, a pro se litigant must complete the Fourth Circuit Electronic Case Filing Application, file a motion for leave to file documents electronically in a case pending in the Fourth Circuit, and be granted leave to proceed as an ECF Filer for the purpose of that case only.
 Pro se documents filed in paper form should be addressed to:

 Patricia S. Connor, Clerk